ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ### 4.5 Biometric Capture (SDK Integration, Extract and Match) (WIP) [**[↑]**](#table-of-content)

-Registration Client performs a local duplicate check for irises and face of an individual against the mapped registration officers' biometrics
+Registration client performs a local duplicate check for irises and face of an individual against the mapped registration officers' biometrics
 1. The Registration Officer captures the irises of the individual and opts to proceed further in the registration process
 1. The system performs a local duplicate check of the individual’s irises with the irises of all the users on-boarded to the client.
 1. In case of forced capture, the system uses only the best capture for local duplicate check
-1. The iris images of the individual are compared with the irises of the users mapped to the Client.
+1. The iris images of the individual are compared with the irises of the users mapped to the client.
 1. Each iris is matched individually.
 1. The two captured irises are also compared against each other to identify a potential duplicate.
 1. The SDK determines the match score, and this is compared with the threshold match score.
 If match score >= threshold then it is a match.
-1. If at least one iris match is found, display an alert, set retry count to zero, and require recapture of both irises.
+1. If at least one iris match is found, the system displays an alert, sets retry count to zero, and requires recapture of both irises.
 1. If a match is not found, allows the user to proceed to the face capture step
 1. The Registration Officer captures the face photo and opts to proceed further in the registration process
 1. On force capture/successful capture of face performs a local duplicate check of face of the individual against faces of all users on-boarded to the client.
 1. In case of forced capture uses only the best capture for local duplicate check
 1. The system performs a local duplicate check of the individual’s face with the faces of all the users on-boarded to the client.
-1. If a match is found, display an error message and require individual to provide the face scan again.
+1. If a match is found, the system displays an error message and require individual to provide the face scan again.
-1. When no match is found, system proceeds to the next step (Registration Preview).
+1. When no match is found, the system proceeds to the next step (Registration Preview).
 1. The number of recapture attempts due to local duplicate check failures is not capped.

 Please refer to [**Wiki**](MOSIP-Biometric-APIs) for more details on the MOSIP Biometric APIs.